 Some people get nervous about working with Malachite too because Malachite has copper in it.
-Copper is another element considered toxic if ingested.
+Copper is another element considered toxic in certain quantities if ingested.

 These are elements you don’t want to swallow.
 However, we all hold pennies, right? *ahem, I even swallowed a few pennies as a kid*

 So, don’t think you’re doomed b/c you handled something that contains copper.
 Although an excess of copper in our system can be toxic, a certain trace amount is necessary for normal healthy functioning.
-Its all a magical balancing act.
-Just use your own good judgement.
+It’s all a magical balancing act.
+Just use your own good judgment.

 Now, we all have small incremental amounts of these toxic elements in our bodies.
 Some chemists have proposed that we have everything within us that is on the periodic table.
 All of it, just in varying amounts.
 So, yes, you may have lead, you may have mercury, but not very large amounts like we have of iron.
 We have huge amounts of iron inside of us.

 You know pennies are made of copper and you know it’s not something you want to stick in your mouth, not something you want to swallow.
 Some people cook with copper pots & I’m not going to get into a debate about that.
 Some people drink out of aluminum cans, that’s another metal I wouldn’t want to ingest, so I am not going to get into a debate about that.

 But some minerals are more toxic than others & are more molecularly unstable than others meaning that they can throw off particles of atoms which could easily be ingested, inhaled or absorbed through our pores.
 So, you definitely want to take that into account.
 BTW, the most unstable elements are radioactive.
 Eeeek!

 A good Toxic Stones List is your friend!